 All applicants must meet the minimum English language requirements.

 Please note that English language requirements exist for entry to this course and you will be required to meet the English language level requirement that is applicable in the year of your commencement of studies.

 It is the students’ responsibility to ensure that she/he has the required IELTS score to register with any external accredited courses.

-- a Bachelor's degree (AQF Level 7) or other qualification (at a higher AQF level) in any discipline, with a minimum Weighted Average Mark (WAM) of 65 OR
+- Bachelor degree or other qualification at a higher AQF level in any discipline, with a minimum Weighted Average Mark (WAM) of 65 OR

 - successful completion of the Masters Qualifying Program (or MQP Extended) (with a minimum overall average of 65 in the discipline units)

 For more information on the Admission Criteria and Selection (Higher Education Courses) Policy visit Deakin Policy Library.